Terradue/doc-developer-sandbox/source/start/introduction.rst

 The 'must do', but once should be enough :)

-1) Register on the infrastructure:
+1. Register on the infrastructure:

-- you have a valid certificate (URL to "one time" registration https://ca.terradue.com/gpodcs/pub/certreq.html) with a reliable passphrase
+- you'll need have a valid certificate (URL to "one time" `registration <https://ca.terradue.com/gpodcs/pub/certreq.html>`_)
-- you have a reliable password for your certificate and for your account.
-They are the same at registration.
-Your can change your account password via the self-service password management (with a big BEWARE https://ldap.terradue.com/).
-HOW WILL OPENID IMPACT ALL THIS ?
+- you have a password for your certificate and for your account, they are the same at registration.
+You can change your account password via the `self-service password management <https://ldap.terradue.com/>`_

-2) Join your laboratory:
+2. Join your laboratory:

 - import your certificate in your web browser following this procedure - Import Certificate in web browser
 - install your pre-configured OpenVPN client, that shall successfully access Terradue's VPN server - Setup your VPN client

-3) Connect to your Sandbox:
+3. Connect to your Sandbox:

 - follow the instructions provided in SSH Connexion.

-4) Have a quick tour of the main features:
+4. Have a quick tour of the main features:

 - there's Developer's Quick Start just for that !

 Once you have passed throught these steps, you are ready !
 You have your Cloud Sandbox main controls in hand.
 You can start integrating an application.